 What is the Challenge?

-Schools should aim to half of their senior class by May 21st, 2018.
+Schools should aim to complete the challenge by May 21st, 2018.
 (May 21st is the Voter Registration deadline for the June 2018 Primary).

 What’s the prize?